vibeus/vibe-website/content/blog/how-to-workout-with-vibe/index.md

 author: Stephanie Prince
 date: 2020-12-16
 tags: ["exercise", "wfh"]
 description: Home workouts are more fun with a Vibe board.
-Stay healthy and actie with these tips.
+Stay healthy and active with these tips.
 draft: false
 isfeatured: false
 ---